Norovirus: What It Is, How It Spreads, and How Dates Can Help You Recover Faster | AjwaaDates.com

 Norovirus Treatment: What Actually Works?

 Here is the honest truth: there is no specific norovirus treatment.
 No antibiotic, no antiviral pill, no shot.
 Because it is a virus, your immune system has to do the heavy lifting.
-But that does not mean you do nothing.
+But that does not mean you do nothing — the right steps make an enormous difference to how quickly you recover.

 Stomach Bug Treatment at Home